 - SEMrush Domain Analytics connector – to pull Domain Overview data.
 This report includes SEMrush Rank, top organic and paid keywords (Google Ads), backlinks, and estimates of organic and paid traffic and traffic cost.
-Data is available for the most recent month only (historical data is not available).

 - SEMrush Position Tracking connector – to pull Organic or Google Ads Visibility, organic or Google Ads Positions or an Organic Overview report from an existing Position Tracking campaign.

 For additional help understanding connecting data sources to GDS, read this article from the Google Data Studio help center.